apache/yunikorn-site/docs/get_started/core_features.md

 fine-grained controls on resource quotas, resource fairness and priorities, which are the most important requirements for a multi-tenancy computing system.

-## Share resources across different users or organizations
+## Hierarchy Resource Queues

+Hierarchy queues provide an efficient mechanism to manage cluster resources.
+The hierarchy of the queues can logically map to the structure of an organization.
+This gives fine-grained control over resources for different tenants.
+The YuniKorn UI provides a centralised view to monitor the usage of resource queues, it helps you to get the insight how the resources are used across different tenants.
+What's more, By leveraging the min/max queue capacity, it can define how elastic it can be in terms of the resource consumption for each tenant.

+## Job Ordering and Queuing
-This is usually achieved by hierarchy queues.
-Applications need to be properly queued in working-queues, the ordering policy determines which application can get resources first.
-The policy can be various, such as simple FIFO, or priority based.
-Queues can maintain the order of applications, and it can also help to define how elastic can be in terms of the resource consumption for a team/organization.
+Applications can be properly queued in working-queues, the ordering policy determines which application can get resources first.
+The policy can be various, such as simple `FIFO`, `Fair`, `StateAware` or `Priority` based.
+Queues can maintain the order of applications, and based on different policies, the scheduler allocates resources to jobs accordingly.
+The behavior is much more predictable.

+What's more, when the queue max-capacity is configured, jobs and tasks can be properly queued up in the resource queue.
+If the remaining capacity is not enough, they can be waiting in line until some resources are released.
+This simplifies the client side operation.
+Unlike the default scheduler, resources are capped by namespace resource quotas, and that is enforced by the quota-admission-controller, if the underneath namespace has no enough quota, pods cannot be created.
+Client side needs complex logic, e.g retry by condition, to handle such scenarios.

-## Resource fairness between multi-tenant
+## Resource fairness
 In a multi-tenant environment, a lot of users are sharing cluster resources.
 To avoid tenants from competing resources and potential get starving.
 More fine-grained fairness needs to achieve fairness across users, as well as teams/organizations.
 With consideration of weights or priorities, some more important applications can get high demand resources that stand over its share.
 This is often associated with resource budget, a more fine-grained fairness mode can further improve the expense control.

+## Resource Reservation

+YuniKorn automatically does reservations for outstanding requests.
+If a pod could not be allocated, YuniKorn will try to reserve it on a qualified node and tentatively allocate the pod on this reserved node (before trying rest of nodes).
+This mechanism can avoid this pod gets starved by later submitted smaller, less-picky pods.
+This feature is important in the batch workloads scenario because when a large amount of heterogeneous pods is submitted to the cluster, it's very likely some pods can be starved even they are submitted much earlier.

 ## Throughput
 Throughput is a key criterion to measure scheduler performance.
 It is critical for a large scale distributed system.